 This recipe is my alternative to bone-in, skin-covered, fried chicken.
-It is one of the first recipes I came up with myself, and it really was not an amazing feat because it is just a few basic ingredients.
-Chicken strips is one of the dishes that turned out consistently good every time I made it.
+It is one of the first recipes I came up with myself.
+It really was not an amazing feat because it is just a few basic ingredients.

-Adding a tablespoon of milk to the egg is just something I came up with to help the egg coat the chicken without being too thick, so there are no big globs of egg on the chicken when you put it in the flour.
+Adding a tablespoon of milk to the egg is just something I came up with to help the egg coat the chicken without being too thick.
+I don’t like it when there are big globs of egg on the chicken when you put it in the flour.